tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ Before rolling a ranged attack with this weapon, choose 10 as the natural roll for that attack.

 **Quirk:** Talks too much about the weather.

 ---

+#### Thorny

+One-Handed Melee Weapon

+When you deal ongoing damage with this weapon, add the weapon’s default bonus to the difficulty of the ongoing damage save.
+For example, a +2 champion tier weapon would mean the roll for a normal save of 11+ becomes a 13+.

+**Quirk:** Prefers sneaky solutions.

+---